John W. Walter

-John Whitney Walter (April 17, 1934 – January 5, 2018) was an American historian, engineer, businessperson, and politician, as well as a first cousin of former United States President Donald Trump.
-He worked for The Trump Organization and was the executive vice president of Trump Management, served as the historian of the Trump family, and was the 14th Mayor of Flower Hill, New York.
+John Whitney Walter (April 17, 1934 – January 5, 2018) was an American historian, engineer, businessman, author, and politician – as well as a first cousin to United States president Donald Trump.
+He worked for the Trump Organization and was the executive vice president of Trump Management, served as the historian of the Trump family, and was the 14th Mayor of Flower Hill, New York.

 Early life, education, and military service

-John Walter was born in Queens on April 17, 1934, to William Walter and Elizabeth Trump Walter, the sister of Fred Trump.
+John Walter was born in Queens, New York, on April 17, 1934, to William Otto Walter, a banker for Manufacturers Trust Company and Elizabeth Trump Walter, the sister of Fred Trump.

 As a child, Walter grew up in Hollis, Queens, until 1958, when the family moved to 511 Manhasset Woods Road in the Manhasset portion of Flower Hill, New York.
 He attended St. Paul's High School in Garden City, New York, along with Admiral Ballard Academy, located in Connecticut.
 Walter received his BS in Business Administration in 1955 from Norwich University, and earned his MBA from Columbia University in 1960.

-Additionally, Walter served as a member of the U.S. Army for 2 years, in between undergraduate and graduate school.
-He was stationed in Heidelberg, Germany, and served as a second lieutenant.
+Between his undergraduate and graduate studies, Walter served two years in the United States Army.
+He was stationed in Heidelberg, Germany, as a second lieutenant.

 Career

-John built a burglar alarm company, National Security Systems in Port Washington, New York, which both manufactured burglar alarm control panels and installed & serviced burglar alarm and access control systems in the NY metro area.
+Walter built a burglar alarm company, National Security Systems in Port Washington, New York, which both manufactured burglar alarm control panels and installed & serviced burglar alarm and access control systems in the New York metropolitan area.

-Later, Walter began working with his family in the Trump Organization, and was the executive vice president of Trump Management, Inc. During this time, Walter helped his family set up All County Building Supply and Maintenance - which he operated from his home at 511 Manhasset Woods Road; All County was founded in 1992.
-The Trumps used this company for the maintenance of a number of Trump-owned properties - including the Beach Haven apartment complex in Brooklyn.
-John Walter and the 4 Trump children each owned a 20% stake in All County; Walter also received a portion of the markup for his work creating the invoices.
-John Walter, an engineer, also designed communication systems for the Trump casinos in Atlantic City, New Jersey.
+Later, Walter began working with his family in the Trump Organization, and was the executive vice president of Trump Management, Inc. During this time, Walter helped his family set up All County Building Supply and Maintenance, which he operated from the basement of his home at 511 Manhasset Woods Road; All County was founded in 1992.
+The Trumps used this company for the maintenance of a number of Trump-owned properties – including the Beach Haven apartment complex in Brooklyn.
+Walter and the four Trump children each owned a 20% stake in All County; Walter also received a portion of the markup for his work creating the invoices.
+As an engineer, Walter also designed communication and security systems for the Trump casinos, hotels, and apartments in Atlantic City, New Jersey, Las Vegas, Nevada, and New York City.

+In 1990, Ivana Trump claimed in an interview that whenever Walter greeted Donald Trump in his Trump Organization office, he would click his heels together and say "Heil Hitler," possibly as a family joke.

 Walter was also the Trump family's historian, and managed much of the family's finances.
 Walter stored the family's financial records in his basement.

-Additionally, Walter served as the president of the Flower Hill Association.
+Additionally, Walter served for many years as the president of the Flower Hill Association – a civic association within the Village of Flower Hill.

-In 2020, Walter was mentioned in Mary L. Trump's book, "Too Much and Never Enough", as having helped his uncle, Fred Trump, with tax avoidance schemes.
+In 2020, Walter was mentioned in Mary L. Trump's book, Too Much and Never Enough, as having helped his uncle, Fred Trump, with tax avoidance schemes.